brotatotes/bht-automation/bht gen 1/Luke/Chapter 6/Luke 6 29 bht.md

 3. "Forbid not to take thy coat also."

 ### John Wesley:
-1. "To him that smiteth thee on the cheek...taketh away thy cloak" - These expressions highlight the violation of personal honor and property, emphasizing the depth of the offense being committed against you.
+1. "To him that smiteth thee on the cheek - Taketh away thy cloak - These seem to be proverbial expressions, to signify an invasion of the tenderest points of honour and property."

-2. "Offer the other...forbid not thy coat" - This suggests that it is better to endure further mistreatment or injury than to respond with retaliation, emphasizing the importance of embodying Christian love and forgiveness.
+2. "Offer the other - Forbid not thy coat - That is, rather yield to his repeating the affront or injury, than gratify resentment in righting yourself; in any method not becoming Christian love."

-3. "Rather yield to his repeating the affront or injury than gratify resentment" - This quote emphasizes the need to prioritize love and forgiveness over seeking revenge or asserting one's own rights, encouraging a response that is in line with Christian values.
+3. "Matthew 5:39."

 ## Generation Details